Thomas A. Finholt

 As teachers we prepare students for leadership roles in business and non-profits, public service, research, and education, in the midst of one of the most exciting and promising technological transformations the world has ever seen.

-Our undergraduate degree in informatics (offered jointly with the College of Engineering and the College of Literature, Science and Arts) prepares young minds to go beyond using social networks for fun, to understanding the promise and challenges of social computing.
+Our undergraduate degree in information prepares young minds to go beyond using social networks for fun, to understanding the promise and challenges of social computing.
 We prepare them to be critical thinkers about the use of information and its technologies to support humans in their social interactions.
 They go on to careers in all areas, or to graduate school in many fields.

-Our master's program emphasizes hands-on education.
+Our master of science in information emphasizes hands-on education.
 When they graduate, our master's students have the skills of an information professional, prepared to enable people to access, manipulate and use the information they need, when and where they need it, to make the world a better place.

 Our world-class faculty bring backgrounds and insights from fields as diverse as psychology, computer science, economics, history, library science, statistics, communications, and management.
 They have international reputations in areas from social networking to reputation and recommender systems, from advanced digital archiving to information literacy education in the US and developing countries.